Graduate Degree Admissions Information

 Graduate Degree Tuition

 The cost of attendance comprises charges billed directly to the student by Berklee Online as well as indirect costs that go along with attending school.
 For students receiving financial aid, the total cost of attendance reflects the maximum amount you can receive in scholarships, grants, and loans.
-Students attending full-time can complete the degree in 1 year.
+Students attending full-time can complete the degree in one year.

 |Tuition (based on 9 credits per term for 4 terms)||$33,120|